sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 ### 3. Aurora

-This newer relational database service's `StartDBCluster` and `StopDBCluster` commands produce an error with a matching error name and error code, `InvalidDBClusterStateFault` .
+This newer relational database service's `StartDBCluster` and `StopDBCluster` commands produce an error with a matching exception name and error code, `InvalidDBClusterStateFault` .
 More importantly, the dynamic error message tells me that the database was already running (available) at the exact time of my request.
 Safely ignoring the error achieves idempotence after the fact.

 ```text
 An error occurred (InvalidDBClusterStateFault) when calling the StartDBCluster